 Advise the patient to read the FDA-approved patient labeling (Medication Guide) that accompanies each prescription dispensed.
-Patients, families, or their caregivers should be informed of the following information before initiating therapy with Meloxicam Capsules and periodically during the course of ongoing therapy.
+Patients, families, or their caregivers should be informed of the following information before initiating therapy with meloxicam and periodically during the course of ongoing therapy.

 Cardiovascular Thrombotic Events

 Advise patients to be alert for the symptoms of cardiovascular thrombotic events, including chest pain, shortness of breath, weakness, or slurring of speech, and to report any of these symptoms to their health care provider immediately [see Warnings and Precautions (5.1)].

 Advise patients to report symptoms of ulcerations and bleeding, including epigastric pain, dyspepsia, melena, and hematemesis to their health care provider.
 In the setting of concomitant use of low-dose aspirin for cardiac prophylaxis, inform patients of the increased risk for and the signs and symptoms of GI bleeding [see Warnings and Precautions (5.2)].